 My doctorate is in English Language and Literature from the University of Virginia, where I have taught courses in writing, poetry, bibliography, and new media aesthetics and design, and served on dissertation committees in the departments of English, Anthropology, and Music.
 Among my more notable digital projects, through IATH and UVA’s SpecLab, are the Rossetti Archive, in collaboration with Jerome McGann, and Temporal Modelling, in collaboration with Johanna Drucker.
 From 2004-2007, as a postdoctoral fellow and later a member of UVA’s research faculty, I developed software and social systems for NINES, the “networked infrastructure for nineteenth-century electronic scholarship.”
 These included Collex, Juxta, and the Ivanhoe Game.
 I served as Senior Advisor and an executive council member of NINES from 2007-2012.
 Collex was the inspiration for Project Blacklight (later developed in the Scholars’ Lab), a key component of Hydra.

 The Scholarly Communication Institute was a Mellon-funded initiative which, for a full decade, brought together leaders in higher education, cultural heritage institutions, and academic publishing to explore new possibilities for scholarly communication in the digital age.
-As Associate Director, I guided initiatives related to graduate education reform and the expansion of “alternative academic careers” (about which I edited an open-access publication, “#Alt-Academy“), and founded the Praxis Network.
+As Associate Director, I worked with Abby Smith Rumsey to guide initiatives related to graduate education reform and the expansion of “alternative academic careers” (about which I edited an open-access publication, “#Alt-Academy“), and founded the Praxis Network.

-In my spare time, I am completing a print and digital scholarly edition of A.C.
-Swinburne’s 1866 Poems and Ballads, and beginning a project related to the role of “alt-ac” scholar-practitioners in university governance at a moment of generational and structural shift.
+In my spare time, and in collaboration with Wayne Graham of the Scholars’ Lab, I am completing a print and mobile/augmented-reality digital scholarly edition of A.C.
+Swinburne’s 1866 Poems and Ballads.
 The best keynote talk I never gave is here: “Digital Humanities in the Anthropocene.”
 Other publications and invited presentations can be found in my CV.

-My finest works-in-progress are two next-gen models / disruptive technologies — a girl and a boy, ages seven and eleven.
+My finest works-in-progress are two next-gen models / disruptive technologies — a girl and a boy, ages eight and eleven.